 Credit: Destination Space Station

--We're an alternative rock band from St. Louis, Missouri.
+-We're an alternative rock band originally from St. Louis, Missouri.

 -All of Destination Space Station's music is written, recorded and produced by Alex Beaven, Mason Brown and Jim Hughes.

--On January 27, 2017 a rework of that demo, entitled Hadean, (remixed and remastered with new parts added) was self-released.
+-On January 27, 2017 a rework of an early demo, entitled Hadean, was self-released.